 - Private ESL programs – Classes at private language schools.
 Mainly focused on visitors to Canada and international students.
 Usually, you have to pay a fee for these classes.

 - Test preparation classes – Classes that help you prepare for certain English ability tests, such as TOEFL or IELTS.

 – newcomers who arrive under the Canada-Ukraine Authorization for Emergency Travel pathway

 If you are a temporary resident (such as a visitor, international student or foreign worker), ESL classes will cost you around $7/hr at the Toronto District School Board.

 Here is a list of some tests that many colleges, universities, licensing and certification bodies accept.
 Check first

 with the institution to verify what test(s) and test scores they accept.
 These tests can cost anywhere from $160-$300 USD.

 TOEFL – Test of English as a Foreign Language

-The TOEFL Internet-Based Test (iBT) has 4 sections that test 4 language skills: reading, listening, speaking, and writing.
+Internet-Based Test (iBT) has 4 sections that test 4 language skills: reading, listening, speaking, and writing.
 It provides information about your ability to communicate and participate in an academic setting.